timtorChen/hornettrack/README.md

 said Francisco, the hornet customer service.

+## Prevention
+1. Disable showing distance in setting, but be careful  of your followers, did you notice the followers is sorted by distance 😉?

+2. Disable sharing your profile, which prevent your from being found by Hornet id.

 ## Disclaimer
 - Author have no legal liability to user's action.
 - Do not abuse this website.
-The world is filled with love, go outside and explore your new story.
+The world is filled with love, go outside and explore a new story.